-Sequences allow you to execute a series of related syncs in a predefined order.
-Sequences are particularly useful when you have dependencies between syncs.
+Sync Sequences allow you to execute a series of related syncs in a predefined order.
+Sequences are helpful when you have dependencies between syncs.
 For example, you may have two syncs you need to run in order:

 - Sync A creates a set of new contacts in your CRM

 - Sync B adds the new contacts to their associated accounts